ansys/pymapdl/doc/source/contributing.rst

    branch.

-7. When the branch is deemed as stable for public release, the PR will be merged to master and the `master` branch will be tagged with a `MAJOR.MINOR.0` release.
+7. When the branch is deemed as stable for public release, the PR will be merged to main and the `main` branch will be tagged with a `MAJOR.MINOR.0` release.
 The release branch will not be deleted.
    Tag the release with: